 You are not alone.
 Millions of people worldwide live active lives with diabetes.
 If you are feeling alone please look to family, support groups and friends.
 In some cases, counseling can also be a huge help to develop a healthy attitude towards type 1 diabetes.
 There are many online support groups on Facebook, Twitter and Instagram.
 Companies like www.childrenwithdiabetes.com , iChallengeDiabetes and Connected in Motion also host regular conferences and events that offer support for people with diabetes of all ages.
 Your diabetes team may also be able to help you to find a local support group or mentor to lean on.

 How do you deal with school?

-Sadly how you handle school and options available once again depend on where you live.
+Sadly how you handle school and options available once again depends on where you live.
 If you live in the US, it is most important that you have a 504 plan put in place for your child.
 In Canada, there is not that option.
 More and more schools and boards are willing to learn and accommodate for their children with diabetes but you must be willing to educate them and yourself.